PHPFastCGI/phpfastcgi.github.io/quick-start.md

 PHPFastCGI is a collection of several packages including a core FastCGIDaemon package and packages built for easy integration with the Symfony, Silex and Slim frameworks.

+## Warning

+Before doing this, please read [the post on whether you should use PHPFastCGI with your application]({% post_url 2015-08-21-should-I-use-phpfastcgi %}).

 ## Usage

 Below is an example of a simple 'Hello, World!'
 FastCGI application in PHP using the core FastCGIDaemon package: